Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-3.md

    ![](../../media/challenge3-github-workflows.png)

-1. Your GitHub workflow file will be in the belwo format:
+1. Your GitHub workflow file will be in the below format:

    ```
    # Docs for the Azure Web Apps Deploy action: https://github.com/Azure/webapps-deploy